apache/apisix/docs/en/latest/plugins/limit-conn.md

 </html>
 ```

-## Disable Plugin
+## Delete Plugin

-To disable the `limit-conn` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
+To remove the `limit-conn` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
 APISIX will automatically reload and you do not have to restart for this to take effect.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \